Special Guardianship Orders

 For a number of years the Court has been able to assist parents and grandparents where issues arise in relation to arrangements for their children.
-Orders may be made in respect to the arrangements for children upon the breakdown in a relationship relating to with which parent the children will live (known as Residence Orders) and how much time the children will spend with the other parent (known as Contact Orders).
+A Child Arrangement Order may be made in respect to the arrangements for children upon the breakdown in a relationship relating to with which parent the children will live and how much time the children will spend with the other parent.
 The Court also has the power to help parents resolve issues relating to schooling, or whether or not one parent may take the children to live abroad (known as Specific issue and Prohibited Steps Orders).

 It may be appropriate where it is important for the child or children to retain a relationship with other family members such as parents, brothers or sisters, but is to be brought up by a relative other than the parent.